-In this specialization, you will develop your professional expertise in management of information systems, data, telecommunication systems, and Local Area Network (LAN) / Wide Area Network (WAN) networks, from both a management and computer systems perspective.
-As part of your final course, you will complete a written research project demonstrating your expertise in these areas, as well as your ability to identify and recommend solutions or preventative measures for common workplace problems in related to management information systems.
-As a graduate, you may choose to pursue a variety of positions, including LAN manager, MIS director and systems manager.
+Professionals who can manage IT infrastructure are always in high demand.
+NCU’s MBA Management Information Systems specialization will develop your professional expertise in the management of information systems, data, telecommunication systems, and Local Area Network (LAN)/Wide Area Network (WAN), from both a management and computer systems perspective.
+As part of your final course, you will complete a written research project demonstrating your mastery in these areas, as well as your ability to identify and recommend solutions or preventative measures for common workplace problems in relation to management information systems.
+Graduates are poised for careers as LAN managers, MIS directors and systems managers.

 MBA Degree Requirements